 If you are involved in a drunk driving accident in Illinois, it can be nerve-wracking.
 However, keep in mind that you still have legal options for defense.

-The criminal defense attorneys at Ktenas Law have extensive experience in representing clients in a wide variety of cases, including aggravated DUI charges, and we can help you determine what steps you need to take to create a strong defense for yourself.
+The Chicago DUI attorneys at Ktenas Law have extensive experience in representing clients in a wide variety of cases, including aggravated DUI charges, and we can help you determine what steps you need to take to create a strong defense for yourself.

 We strive to aggressively defend your rights and will work with you to minimize the adverse consequences that a DUI charge may have on your life.